Gillick competence: The Gillick decision

 Gillick's case involved a health departmental circular advising doctors on contraception for people under 16.
 The circular stated that the prescription of contraception was a matter for the doctor's discretion and that they could be prescribed to under-16s without parental consent.
-This matter was litigated because an activist, Victoria Gillick, ran an active campaign against the policy.
+This matter was litigated because Victoria Gillick ran an active campaign against the policy.
 Gillick sought a declaration that prescribing contraception was illegal because the doctor would commit an offence of encouraging sex with a minor and that it would be treatment without consent as consent vested in the parent; she was unsuccessful before the High Court of Justice, but succeeded in the Court of Appeal.

 The issue before the House of Lords was only whether the minor involved could give consent.
 "Consent" here was considered in the broad sense of consent to battery or assault: in the absence of patient consent to treatment, a doctor, even if well-intentioned, might be sued/charged.

 The House of Lords focused on the issue of consent rather than a notion of 'parental rights' or parental power.
 In fact, the court held that 'parental rights' did not exist, other than to safeguard the best interests of a minor.
-The majority held that in some circumstances a minor could consent to treatment, and that in these circumstances a parent had no power to veto treatment.
+The majority held that in some circumstances a minor could consent to treatment, and that in these circumstances a parent had no power to veto treatment, building on the judgement by Lord Denning in Hewer v Bryant that parental rights were diminishing as the age of a child increases.

 Lord Scarman and Lord Fraser proposed slightly different tests (Lord Bridge agreed with both).
 Lord Scarman's test is generally considered to be the test of 'Gillick competency'.
 He required that a child could consent if they fully understood the medical treatment that is proposed:

 The ruling holds particularly significant implications for the legal rights of minor children in England in that it is broader in scope than merely medical consent.
 It lays down that the authority of parents to make decisions for their minor children is not absolute, but diminishes with the child's evolving maturity.
 The result of Gillick is that in England and Wales today, except in situations which are regulated by statute, the legal right to make a decision on any particular matter concerning the child shifts from the parent to the child when the child reaches sufficient maturity to be capable of making up their own mind on the matter requiring decision.